amoralesflor01/SICSS_Reddit_Data/README.md

     }
     ```
     If you are unsure on how to create/obtain your credetials please visit the following [YouTube tutorial](https://www.youtube.com/watch?v=x9boO9x3TDA)

+    ---

+    ### Sidenote (Please read if you plan on uploading to GitHub or forking the repo.
+Otherwise skip to the next step.)

+    If you fork this repo and or plan on uploading to GitHub, be sure to create a `.gitignore` file and add the `config.json` file to the list like so:

+    Create the `.gitignore` file within the root directory (The repo folder) by using the following command.
+    ```bash
+    touch .gitignore
+    ```
+    (*You will not be able to see this file because it is a hidden file.
+Files and directories that have a `.` in front of their name are 'hidden files' which means you cannot see them like traditional files unless you activate "Show hidden files" on you files explorer program or using the command `ls -a` which lists all files and directories including hidden ones.*)

+    - Then add the following line to the file:

+    **config.json**

+    This will ensure your private data stays locally on your computer and is not uploaded to GitHub.

+    Then save by pressing `ctrl + s` for Linux and PC users, or `command + s` for Mac users.

+    ---

 2. Edit the python script